Nuvido/Quest2_Research/BMBF.md

 ## Analysing the Code
-BMBF Uses DLL files coded in XAMARIAN using the tool https://github.com/talshimoni/mono_unbundle we are able to "decrypt" them and then use DNSPY to analyze them
+BMBF Uses DLL files coded in XAMARIAN using the tool https://github.com/talshimoni/mono_unbundle we are able to unpack them and  use DNSPY to analyze them.
+The following is infromation found within those DLL files.

 ### BMBF.dll
-BMBF.dll contains the Main activity, logging tools, feed config
+The BMBF.dll contains the Main Activity, Logging tools and Feed config, the follwoing files below where found in the file.

 ### Main Activity
 Main activity first begins with importing varies system and custom libaries.
 The application then begins to create a web view instance, and then checks whether it has write permissions.
 The webview instance uses the following settings.